Six Fascinating Paris Art Museums To Add To Your List

 Petit Palais, photo by Mark Craft

 This Right Bank landmark houses the Musée des Beaux-Arts of the City of Paris.
-Brimming with a collection of outstanding paintings and artwork, you'll be surprised at the number of absolute gems — from Impressionist paintings to sculpture to woodwork.
+Brimming with a collection of outstanding paintings and artwork, you'll be surprised at the number of absolute gems — from Impressionist masterworks to sculpture to woodwork.

-The building itself is worth the visit with a winter garden, mosaic-trimmed ponds and colonnades.
+The building itself is worth the visit with a winter garden, mosaic-trimmed ponds, and colonnades.
 And it's all free!

 • Avenue Winston Churchill, 75008